Home inspection checklist: What to expect on inspection day

 - If the home is vacant and the utilities have been shut off, have them reconnected

-In theory, being helpful won’t buy you a better report.
-In practice, even professionals appreciate thoughtfulness.
+Being helpful won’t necessarily buy you a better report, but even professionals appreciate thoughtfulness.

 How to get a better report